alphaQ1611/MonkCommerce/README.md

 Assumptions
 	•	The system assumes that all product IDs are unique.
 	•	The cart and coupon structures are well-defined and adhere to the expected formats.
+    •	The system assumes that the coupon IDs are unique.

 Limitations
 	•	The system currently does not handle expired coupons.
 Adding expiration dates for coupons could enhance usability.